dashbird/site/content/blog/python-aws-lambda-error-handling.md

 TypeError: Can't convert 'int' object to str implicitly
 ```

-#### failed to import module
+#### Failed to import module
-Worth noting separetely is the import module exception.
+Worth noting separately is the import module exception.
 In essence, this is an exception as every other, yet it requires some special attention in Lambdas. **It is raised before the execution reaches the function handler**, meaning it does not reach the execution wrapped by the function handler.
 This usually prevents this type of failure to be reported by error alerting agents.

 ```
 START RequestId: db1e9421-724a-11e7-a121-63fe49a029e8 Version: $LATEST